CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - See also Turn Sequence, Organization Phase, Organizing Companies; and Rulings by Term, Influence.

 #### Corruption
- - Rules Erratum: Corruption cards must always start a chain of effects.
+ - _Rules Erratum_: Corruption cards must always start a chain of effects.
 [Effective 8/27/98]
- - Annotation 23: When a character fails a corruption check, the standard effects of this (i.e., the character being discarded or eliminated and his items being discarded) are implemented immediately and are considered synonymous with the failed check.
+ - **Annotation 23**: When a character fails a corruption check, the standard effects of this (i.e., the character being discarded or eliminated and his items being discarded) are implemented immediately and are considered synonymous with the failed check.
 A card causing the corruption check may modify the standard effects of a failed check (e.g. The Precious), but this timing would not be changed.
 Certain cards, e.g., Traitor, which do not cause a corruption check, but specify an action that results from the passive condition of a failed check, take effect as the first declared action in a chain of effects immediately following the chain of effects that contains the corruption check.
  - Characters with 0 corruption points must still make corruption checks.
  - A character may attempt to remove a corruption card without tapping.
 The roll is at -3.
  - You can not attempt to remove a corruption card without tapping if you have attempted to remove that card already this turn.
 You may not tap to remove a corruption card that you tried to remove without tapping already this turn.